humdrum-tools/humdrum-documentation/guide/ch01/index.md

 -   **Editing.** E.g., change all up-stems to down-stems in measure 88 of the second horn part.
--   **Editorializing.** E.g., add an editorial footnote to a specified note; indicate that a passage differs from the composer\'s autograph.
+-   **Editorializing.** E.g., add an editorial footnote to a specified note; indicate that a passage differs from the composer's autograph.
 -   **Transforming or translating between representations.** E.g., transpose from one key to another; calculate the harmonic intervals